zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Switch to use JDK Function and Supplier
+### Switched to use JDK Function and Supplier
 - **Date:** 2019-Jan-08
 - **JIRA Ticket:** [LPS-88911](https://issues.liferay.com/browse/LPS-88911)

 #### What changed?

-`Function` and `Supplier` in package `com.liferay.portal.kernel.util` were removed.
+The `Function` and `Supplier` interfaces in package `com.liferay.portal.kernel.util` were removed.
 Their usages were replaced with `java.util.function.Function` and `java.util.function.Supplier`.

 #### Who is affected?

-This affects anyone who used `Function` and `Supplier` in package `com.liferay.portal.kernel.util`.
+This affects anyone who implemented the `Function` and `Supplier` interfaces in package `com.liferay.portal.kernel.util`.

 #### How should I update my code?

-Replace usages of `com.liferay.portal.kernel.util.Function` with `java.util.function.Function`.
-Replace usages of `com.liferay.portal.kernel.util.Supplier` with `java.util.function.Supplier`.
+You should replace usages of `com.liferay.portal.kernel.util.Function` and `com.liferay.portal.kernel.util.Supplier` with `java.util.function.Function` and `java.util.function.Supplier`, respectively.

 #### Why was this change made?

-It's one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.
+This is one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.

 ---------------------------------------